 McKenzie River Rafting – Go on a rafting adventure on the McKenzie river with professional guides.

-The upper portion of the Mckenzie river is popular for fishing, rafting and kayaking and always be on the lookout for bald eagles, osprey, and other birds.
+The upper Mckenzie river is popular for fishing, rafting and kayaking and always be on the lookout for bald eagles, osprey, and other birds.

 Where To Stay

 Paradise Campground in the Willamette National Forest.
 The campground spots are a little tight and hard to get into with a trailer – but our friends with a 37 foot travel trailer were able to get in.

 Once in, the sites are AMAZING!
 There is tons of room and lots of places for the kids to run and play.
 We could have stayed here for weeks – the kids did not want to leave when it was time to go.

 Here are a few nearby hotels to Mckenzie River National Recreation Area:

 FivePine Lodge & Spa – if you are looking to stay in style, check out the FivePine Lodge & Spa.

 Let the Riverfront Cabin be your outdoor haven – has an oversized screened-in porch and stone fireplace!